kriswilk/buzzah/README.md

 ## What is Buzzah!?

 Many DIY implementations require technical proficiency: wiring, soldering small components, software installation, programming, etc. These requirements are substantial barriers to entry for non-technical users.
-The device presented here prioritizes ease of assembly over size/cost, eliminating most of the technical hurdles.
+The device presented here prioritizes ease of assembly/setup over size/cost, eliminating most of the technical hurdles.

 Buzzah! is: